-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

-- If you are taking any of these drugs: Linezolid or methylene blue.
+- If your child is taking any of these drugs: Linezolid or methylene blue.

-- Do not stop taking this drug all of a sudden without calling your doctor.
-You may have a greater risk of side effects.
-If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.
+- Do not stop giving this drug to your child all of a sudden without calling the doctor.
+Your child may have a greater risk of side effects.
+If your child needs to stop this drug, you will want to slowly stop it as told by the doctor.

 - This drug may raise the chance of bleeding.
 Sometimes, bleeding can be life-threatening.
 Talk with the doctor.

 - Some people may have a higher chance of eye problems with this drug.
-Your doctor may want you to have an eye exam to see if you have a higher chance of these eye problems.
-Call your doctor right away if you have eye pain, change in eyesight, or swelling or redness in or around the eye.
+The doctor may want your child to have an eye exam to see if your child has a higher chance of these eye problems.
+Call the doctor right away if your child has eye pain, change in eyesight, or swelling or redness in or around the eye.

 - This drug may affect certain lab tests.
-Be sure your doctor and lab workers know you take this drug.
+Tell all of your child’s health care providers and lab workers that your child takes this drug.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- You may see parts of this drug in your stool.
+- You may see the tablet shell in your child’s stool.
 This is normal and not a cause for concern.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Signs of low sodium levels like headache, trouble focusing, memory problems, change in thinking clearly and with logic, weakness, seizures, or change in balance.
+- Signs of low sodium levels like headache, trouble focusing, memory problems, feeling confused, weakness, seizures, or change in balance.

-- Signs of bleeding like throwing up blood or throw up that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; vaginal bleeding that is not normal; bruises without a reason or that get bigger; or any bleeding that is very bad or that you cannot stop.
+- Signs of bleeding like throwing up or coughing up blood; vomit that looks like coffee grounds; blood in the urine; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a cause or that get bigger; or bleeding you cannot stop.